tillbiskup/aspecd/docs/roadmap.rst

   * different types of interpolation

 * Templates for creating derived packages

-* Tabular representations of characteristics extracted from datasets

 * Plotter: Factory to create single plots of each given dataset.